mmoretti-01/MasterThesis/README.md

+# Master's Project

-Welcome to my Projcet.
+Welcome to my Master's Project repository.

-As you see there are two folders.
-In the Data folder you'll find the measurement data separated into Background and Laserdisp which belong to the Shaker-Table analysis and WindTunnel.
-The second folder is where you'll find the code.
-In all subfolders of the Code you'll find a README file with further infos and instructions.
-The general structure of the Project is as follows:
+This repository contains the measurement data and analysis code developed during my **Master's Project at the University of Oxford**.
+The project is intended to function as a standalone repository, with the data and code required to reproduce the included analyses.

+## Repository Structure

+The repository is divided into two main folders:

+- **`Data/`**
+  Contains the measurement data used in the project.
+The data are organized into:
+  - **`Background/`** and **`Laserdisp/`**, which contain measurements related to the shaker-table analysis;
+  - **`WindTunnel/`**, which contains measurements from the wind-tunnel experiments.

+- **`Code/`**
+  Contains the code used for data processing, analysis, and visualization.
+Each subfolder within `Code/` includes its own `README.md` file with further information and instructions specific to that part of the analysis.

+## General Project Structure

 ```
 Project_Root/